5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 We will come back to the schematic later…

 ## V. Creating a PathMap
 The PathMap defines the routings of the Nodes within the Codec which are injected into macOS.
-Some routings are fixed (internal Mics) while others can be routed freely. some Nodes can even be both, input and output.
+Some routings are fixed (internal Speakers/Mics) while others can be routed freely. some Nodes can even be both, input and output.

 ### Structure of `PlatformsXX.xml`
 1. The PathMap has to be entered in `PlatformXX.xml` (`XX` = chosen number of the Layout-ID).
-2. The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not the system switches between input/output sources automatically if a device is plugged in or if the inputs/outputs have to be changed manually in System Preferences (just like when using VoodooHDA.kext)
+2. The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not the system switches between sources automatically if a device is plugged in or if the inputs/outputs have to be changed manually in System Preferences (as VoodooHDA.kext requires).
+For auto-switching between sources to work, they have to be in the same group/array.
+Usually you create a group for inputs and a group. for outputs.

 #### Auto-Switching Mode
 In Auto-Switching Mode, the Input/Output signal is re-routed from the current Input/Output to another one automatically, once a jack is plugged into the system.
 On Laptops for example, Internal Speakers are muted and the signal is automatically re-routed to the Headphone or Line Output.
-Once the plug is pulled from the audio jack, the audio output is switched back to the internal speakers again.
+Once the plug is pulled from the audio jack, the output switches  back to the internal speakers.
 Same for Inputs: the Internal Mic is muted when an external Mic or Headset is plugged into the 1/8" audio jack.

 For Auto Switching-Mode to work, certain conditions have to be met:
 - The Pin Complex Node(s) must support the "Detect" feature
 - The Pin Complex Node(s) must have at least 2 possible connections to 2 different Mixer Nodes or Audio switches.
-(Maybe switching between 2 Nodes connected to the same Mixer Node and Output works as well but I haven't tested it yet.)
+Maybe switching between 2 Nodes connected to the same Mixer Node works as well but I haven't tested it yet.

 Let's have a look at the output side of the schematic:</br>![SwitchMode01](https://user-images.githubusercontent.com/76865553/171393009-65312baf-77c3-41d6-96d6-18359933aad5.png)